Summary in English

 For me, photography is more than a technical pursuit or a hobby—it is a lifestyle and a profound way to connect with the world around us.
 I often describe nature as ”medicine without a pill,” a place to slow down, find focus, and discover meaning in the quiet moments of everyday life.

-I have been nature enthusiast since a little boy.
-First I just wandered in nature and wondered everything.
-I had my bird book and notebook with me and I wrote everything down and drew drawings of what I saw.
-I read tons of books and watched documentaries from TV.
-I was and still am hungry for knowledge and I have come to learn that I know barely nothing.
+I have been a nature enthusiast since I was a little boy.
+At first, I just wandered in nature and wondered about everything.
+I had my bird book and notebook with me, and I wrote everything down and sketched drawings of what I saw.
+I read tons of books and watched documentaries on TV.
+I was and still am hungry for knowledge, and I have come to realize that I know barely anything.
 But I’m more than happy to learn more.

 Nature is home to me.
-Place to calm down and sooth my neves.
-I can’t go without being in nature in regular basis.
+A place to calm down and soothe my nerves.
+I can’t go without being in nature on a regular basis.
 I just need it, literally.

 I love the four seasons we have.
 All of them.
 There is always something beautiful in our nature.
-Spring is the time when nature wakes up and it’s a busy season for wildlife photographers here, as the animals wake up from their hibernation and all the birds migrate here.
-It’s awesome time.
-In the summer, the animals have offspring and there is something to photograph again.
+Spring is the time when nature wakes up, and it’s a busy season for wildlife photographers here, as the animals awaken from their hibernation and the migratory birds return.
+It’s an awesome time.
+In the summer, animals have their offspring, providing something new to photograph.
 Autumn is full of colors and atmospheric tones.
-Winter is mostly cold, dark and quiet, but we still have wintering birds and other wildlife.
-The bird feeders are perfect for bird watching and the snowy landscapes are incredibly beautiful.
-Winter is also the time of the starry sky and the northern lights.
+Winter is mostly cold, dark, and quiet, but we still have wintering birds and other wildlife.
+Bird feeders are perfect for bird watching, and the snowy landscapes are incredibly beautiful.
+Winter is also the time for the starry sky and the northern lights.
 What’s not to like about the four seasons?

 A Visual Journey Through the North